msgoat/iac-tf-az-cloudtrain-modules/modules/container/aks/ingress/nginx/README.md

-# Terraform Module container/kubernetes/ingress/nginx
+# Terraform Module container/aks/ingress/nginx

-Installs `NGinX` as a Kubernetes ingress controller to a given Kubernetes cluster.
+Installs `NGinX` as a Kubernetes ingress controller to a given AKS cluster.

+Unfortunately, the default backend of the NGinX ingress controller does not work on ARM-based nodes.
+Thus, the default backend is disabled by default.

 ## Input Variables